mako-framework/docs/06_learn_more/00_views.md

 	$view = $this->view->create('foo.bar', ['foo' => 'bar']);

+	// Renders the view.
+You can also assign variables using the optional second parameter

+	$rendered = $this->view->render('foo.bar');

-You can also assign variables to a view by using the ```assign``` method of the view class.
+You can also assign variables to a view object by using the ```assign``` method of the view class.
 You can assign any kind of variable, even another view object.
 The assigned variable is only available in the view you assigned it to.

 	$view->assign('foo', 'bar');